Kurnool district in the state of Andhra Pradesh.

-The consumption of meat, fish, milk products and cereals are low due to the high prices of the food.
-It can be 1 to 3 times a month.
+The consumption of meat, fish, milk products and cereals are low due to the high prices of the food - It might be only 1 to 3 times a month.

-To improve the health of children, pregnant and lactating women of the Adoni area by providing supplements of high nutritional value.
+To improve the health of children, pregnant women and lactating mothers of the Adoni area by providing supplements of high nutritional value.

 The supplement will consist of daily doses of a nutritional beverage made of local cereal (ragi) and cane sugar (jaggery) and boiled eggs three times a week.